 Here’s a video of Grandmaster Chu talking about the three empty hand forms of Wing Chun in a seminar he did at our school two years before he passed away:

 Mook Yan Jong (Wooden Dummy)

 The Wooden Dummy is perhaps the most recognisable feature of Wing Chun Kung Fu.
 It’s a very useful tool that enables you to practise and apply the structures and principles you’ve learned in the above three empty hand forms.

 Bart Jarm Do

 Eight Chopping Knives (Butterfly Knives) – The Knives are the original weapons of Wing Chun.
-They’re used as extensions of your arms and require sufficient control and power of your wrist joints.
+They’re used as extensions of your arms.
+Moreover, they require sufficient control and power of your wrist joints.